thechaitanyaanand/medall/README.md

   ```bash
   python manage.py runserver
   ```
-  Make sure Redis, Celery worker, and Celery beat are running for scheduled tasks (like sending push notifications).
+  Ensure Redis, Celery worker, and Celery beat are running for scheduled tasks(code currently commented out for development).

 - **Web Frontend:**
   The React app runs on [http://localhost:3000](http://localhost:3000).

 - **Mobile App:**
-  Use Expo Go to test on your mobile device.
+  Use Expo Go to test on your mobile device.(incomplete)

 ## Deployment Notes

-- Configure production settings for Django (e.g., DEBUG=False, secure SECRET_KEY, proper ALLOWED_HOSTS).
+- Configure production settings for Django (e.g., `DEBUG=False`, secure `SECRET_KEY`, proper `ALLOWED_HOSTS`).
 - Set up a production message broker (Redis) and configure Celery appropriately.
 - Use a CI/CD pipeline for automated testing and deployment.
 - For mobile, build and publish via Expo to the Apple App Store and Google Play Store.